kedacore/http-add-on/ADOPTERS.md

 You can easily become an adopter by sending a pull request to this file.

-These are the adoption statusses that you can use:
+These are the adoption statuses that you can use:

 - ![production](https://img.shields.io/badge/-production-blue?style=flat)
 - ![testing](https://img.shields.io/badge/-development%20&%20testing-green?style=flat)